seastan/lotr-lcg-set-generator/README.md

 To generate final image outputs, you must run this workflow on a Windows platform because each platform renders the fonts differently.

-1. Clone this repo to a new local folder.
-The easiest way is to click `Code` and then `Download ZIP`.
+1. Clone this repo to a new local folder:
-At the same time, the preferable way is to use Git.

     You can install the Git client from https://git-scm.com/downloads (default settings should be fine).
 On GitHub UI click `Code`, then click `HTTPS` and copy the URL.